Utz Brands: Little Utz Girl mascot and logo

 The official mascot of Utz Brands is the Little Utz Girl, or more commonly known as the Utz Girl.
 She has appeared on Utz snack food packages and/or in the company logo since the 1920s.
 During the early years, she was drawn from a realistic perspective as a young, dark-haired girl with a bow, bob hairstyle, and blushing cheeks, and shown reaching into a bag of potato chips.

 In 1961, the Little Utz Girl was redesigned by the Baltimore advertising agency Torrieri-Myers Advertising.
 At that time the icon's head became a circle and was inspired by the National Bohemian Beer logo that today is known as "The Natty Bo Guy."
 Later iterations of the Utz logo portrayed the "U" in the Utz wordmark doubling as the potato chip bag she reached into.
 Designers also altered the color of the logo to match the flavor of potato chips or variety of snacks it represented, with the Utz Girl's hair being one color and her bow, blush, and shirt being another color.

 In popular culture

-Utz potato chips were featured in season two of Mad Men when the character, comedian Jimmy Barrett, was hired as a spokesperson for a fictional marketing campaign.
+Utz potato chips were featured in season two of Mad Men when the character comedian Jimmy Barrett was hired as a spokesperson for a fictional marketing campaign.

 Utz products, especially potato chips, were featured in the background scenery of many episodes of the American TV show The Office, set in the US city of Scranton, Pennsylvania.

-Utz products are seen in the background of a local interview at the beginning of the 1999 film The Blair Witch Project.
+The Little Utz Girl makes a cameo appearance as one of the customers in a KFC restaurant in the 2009 animated short film Logorama.